RU09342/lab-6taking-control-over-your-embedded-life-team-tanner-and-russell/Open Loop Systems/README.md

 The final piece of the open loop control system was relaying the current temperature back to the user.
 This was done by sampling the ADC at a specific rate and sending the current data through UART.
-The ADC interrupt turned off its own interrupt enable and stored the temperatures in buffer of size 10.
+The ADC interrupt turned off its own interrupt enable and stored the temperatures in a buffer of size 10.

 ```javascript
 void ADC10Interrupt(){